 It has enough room for 2 kids to play inside at the same time.

-Like the Step2 patio above, this playhouse features an aesthetically pleasing design with a color scheme that looks realistic.
+Like the Step2 model above, this playhouse features an aesthetically pleasing design with a color scheme that looks realistic.

 You won’t have any trouble setting it up and it’s durable enough to withstand different weather conditions.

 The only downside of this playhouse is that it doesn’t come with a sandbox but you can always add one of your own, so this is not a dealbreaker.